daisyrocha/Project1_Group09/README.md

            RetroFit & Recycler View Tutorial: https://www.youtube.com/watch?v=GPP4hOTthRg <-- very good

 Status: Incomplete.
-Currently working on RetroFit feature
+Currently working on RecyclerView.
+We are able to obtain Data from the API, but cannot display it in form of RecyclerView